MicrosoftLearning/dp-203-azure-data-engineer/Instructions/Labs/19-Stream-Power-BI.md

     ![A screenshot of the Create workspace tab in Power BI.](./images/powerbi-create-workspace.png)

+    > **Note**: If you are using a trial account, you may need to enable additional trial features.

 3. Create a new workspace with a meaningful name (for example, *mslearn-streaming*).

 4. When viewing your workspace, note its globally unique identifier (GUID) in the page URL (which should be similar to `https://app.powerbi.com/groups/<GUID>/list`).
 You will need this GUID later.